We are continually updating this page so check back often.

 Students can enroll in The Birch School on a Full-time or Part-Time basis.
 The full school day for students is from 8:30 – 3:10.
-Classes begin at 9:15 and students arrive between 8:30 and 9:10am.
+Classes begin at 9:00 and students arrive between 8:30 and 8:50 am.
 The half day program ends at 12:15, and in person students are welcome to stay for lunch until 1:00 as space allows.

-We also offer a virtual core -program option, with students attending from home and participating in classes 4/5 days per week.
+We also offer a remote core -program option, with students attending from home and participating in classes 4/5 mornings per week.

 You can also add in-person attendance at school as many mornings or full days as you like, from none to 5.
 Check out this page for more details about enrollment options.
 In-person space is on a first-come, first-served basis, and some components of the program will have enrollment limitations.
 Inquire to find out what might be currently available for your student.

 We are currently serving students who range in age from grade 2 to 12.